National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 ![drawing](https://docs.google.com/drawings/d/12345/export/png)

 Figure image-022-BuildingBlock.png.
-Relating data scientist’s work to that of the analyst.
+Relating data scientist's work to that of the analyst.

 One key role of the data scientist is to create datasets from the raw material of the EHR (concept ids, and such) engineering variables, used by the analyst in the analysis, shown as toy building blocks on the left.
 Terms are defined in the text.